leenathomas01/connector-os/experiments/EXP-01_bandwidth_constraint_test.md

 ## 6. Why This Matters

-This experiment reframes the AGI debate:
+This experiment reframes failure attribution in AI systems:

+The question is not only:
-It’s not “Can the model think?”
+"Can the model reason?"

-It’s “Can the wiring carry the thought?”
+But also:
+"Does the system architecture preserve reasoning under constraint?"

 Connector OS is our proposal for a wiring-first architecture.